coder-at-heart/genie/docs/index.md

 # GeniePress: The Framework for WordPress Developers

 GeniePress is a plugin and theme framework with expressive elegant syntax.
-Should we say - It's reinventing poetry?
+Should we say - It's poetry reinvented?

 It makes plugin and theme development fun, while never having to mix html and php again.

+It's fluent and very laravelesque.

-Combined with Vue and Tailwind, you have a new foundation for creating powerful themes and plugins.
+The sample theme combines GeniePress with Vue and Tailwind, providing you with a foundation for creating powerful theme.